-All was done and seen in South Padre.
-So, with a souvenir T-shirt on we moved to Corpus Christi.
+All was done and seen in South Padre; with a souvenir T-shirt on we moved to Corpus Christi.
 It was time to enjoy the USS Lexington Museum before heading back home.
 The ship, the war ship was huge.

 The ship is divided into 5 to 6 sectionals, each one representing a separate story.
-From engine room and living quarters to Pearl Harbor and Caption’s watch, we left no parts untouched.
+From engine room and living quarters to Pearl Harbor and Captain’s watch, we left no parts untouched.
 Let me warn you, your sole is going to ache like crazy and the elderly and kids are going to be worn out for worse.
 It’s a full day thing.

 The trip came to an exhausted, satisfied and peaceful end.
 We even got to witness the Memorial Day ceremony.
 I learned a couple of things too: the last minute planning in US is quite different from last minute planning in India.

-P.S. : With the amount of war history the ship has seen, there were a couple of ghosts on the ships too (a fun idea incorporated by the museum using projectors).
+P.S. : With the amount of war history the ship has seen, there were a couple of ghosts on the ships too (a fun idea incorporated by the museum).